christopher-besch/homepage/src/articles/17_forgejo_actions_notification/fogejo_actions_notification.md

 version: 1.0.0
 ---

-Forgejo is a code forge:
+This article is about Forgejo, a code forge:
 Just like GitHub or GitLab it's a place to (collaboratively) develop software.
+I've already explained at length [why we benefit greatly from Open-Source](/articles/open_source).
-Because Forgejo is incredibly easy to self-host and I love it's Open-Source community, I chose it for my private code forge.
+Motivated by that concept, Forgejo's amazing community and perhaps because it's incredibly easy to set up, you select it for your private code forge.
-I've already explained at length [why I love Open-Source](/articles/open_source) so much.

-With my new code forge up and running there were a few features my team needed.
+Though, with your Forgejo instance up and running you might miss a few features.
-Specifically we needed to receive email notifications and webhooks when a CI Workflow failed.
+I, for example, needed to receive email notifications and webhooks when a CI Workflow failed.
 Forgejo didn't offer that feature so I started contributing to Forgejo.
+You might find yourself in those shoes, too.
-Through this article I want to give back as much of what I've learned in doing so.
+In this article I want to help you and give my experience contributing to Forgejo.
 The parts that took the most effort where
 - setting up a development environment,
 - understanding Forgejo's notification architecture,